vannio/iplayer-node/README.md

 #### Set up
 1. Clone this repo
 1. `cd` into the correct working directory
-1. Run `npm install` to install the correct gems
+1. Run `npm install` to install the correct packages

 #### Testing
 1. Run `npm test` to run all the tests